drocheam/optrace/docs/source/usage/gui.rst

 #######################

-Inside the command window commands can run from inside the TraceGUI class.
+Inside the command window commands can run from inside the |TraceGUI| class.
-You can therefore do scripting on the GUI or change raytracer properties, like adding, changing or removing geometries.
+You can therefore do scripting on the GUI or change |Raytracer| properties, like adding, changing or removing geometries.

 After entering a command in the above text field the ``Run``-Button must be pressed.
 Note that the command is only run, if the GUI is idle, therefore not doing any other tasks.